 - Files being viewed in a Zip file: If you tap a Zip file in the menu or open one from an email, and then you tap a supported file, the available features are: Send Mail, Encrypt Mail, Unzip, and Zip.
 If the file is a photo, the available options are: Send Mail, Encrypt Mail, Zip, and Share.

-Photos: When you open Photos, your Camera Roll and all other photo albums you have created will display (WinZip for iOS does not work with videos).
-After you open one of these, your photos will display with a small thumbnail image.
+Photos: When you open Photos, your Camera Roll and albums you have created will display (WinZip for iOS 3.2 works with your videos as well as pictures).
+After you open one of these folders, your photos and videos will display with a small thumbnail image.

-- Menu options: You can tap the drop down menu arrow next to any thumbnail to quickly work with an individual photo or you can tap the Edit button to select multiple photos.
+- Menu options: You can tap the drop down menu arrow next to any thumbnail to quickly work with an individual photo or video.
+To select mutiple photos and/or videos, tap the Edit button.
 In either case, the available features are: Send Mail, Encrypt Mail, Zip, and Copy.

 - Photos being viewed: If you tap a photo entry in the menu, it will display.
 Below the displayed photo, the available features are: Send Mail, Encrypt Mail, Zip, and Share.